writetome51/abstract-app-paginator/README.md

 # PaginationDataController

 A TypeScript/JavaScript class that connects a paginator with its data source and tells it what to show in the view.
-Both a paginator object and a dataService object must be injected in the constructor.
+Both a paginator object and a dataSource object must be injected in the constructor.
 The actual page data will be in the paginator object.
 That same object will have to be available in the view.